High-Order Pooling for Graph Neural Networks with Tensor Decomposition: Related Work and Discussion

 \section{Related Work and Discussion}

 We now discuss relevant work on the parameterization of tensors on graph neural networks.
-In general, our work relates to three areas of deep learning: (1) aggregation functions, (2) universal approximator for set aggregation, and (3) tensor methods for deep learning and graph neural networks.
+In general, our work relates to three areas of deep learning: (1) aggregation functions, (2) universal approximator for set aggregation, (3) high-order pooling, and (4) tensor methods for deep learning.

-\textbf{GNN \& Aggregation Scheme}\quad \looseness=-1 \cite{kipf2016classification} successfully define convolutions on graph-structured data by averaging node information in a neighborhood. \cite{xu2018powerful} prove the weak and incomplete expressivity of mean aggregation to distinguish nodes, and further propose to use sum aggregation to differentiate nodes and neighborhoods with similar properties. \cite{corso2020principal} further generalize this idea and show that mean aggregation can be a particular case of sum aggregation with a linear multiplier, and further propose an architecture with multiple aggregation channels to adaptively learn low-order information. \cite{luan2020complete} shows that the use of aggregation is not sufficient and further propose to utilize GNNs with aggregation and diversification operations simultaneously to learn.
+\textbf{GNN \& Aggregation Scheme}\quad \looseness=-1 \cite{kipf2016classification} successfully define convolutions on graph-structured data by averaging node information in a neighborhood. \cite{xu2018powerful} prove the incomplete expressivity of mean aggregation to distinguish nodes, and further propose to use sum aggregation to differentiate nodes with similar properties. \cite{corso2020principal} further generalize this idea and show that mean aggregation can be a particular case of sum aggregation with a linear multiplier, and further propose an architecture with multiple aggregation channels to adaptively learn low-order information.
 Most GNNs use low-order aggregation schemes for learning node representations.
-However, \cite{battiston2020networks} show that aggregation should go beyond low-order interactions because high-order terms can more accurately model real-world complex systems.
-To the best of our knowledge, tGNN is the first GNN architecture that adopts high-order pooling in aggregation.
+To the best of our knowledge, tGNN is the first GNN architecture that adopts high-order multiplicative interactions in aggregation.